 Bristol County sheriff acts to prevent Massachusetts from becoming a sanctuary state

 On July 24, 2017, the Massachusetts Supreme Judicial Court ruled that Massachusetts court officers cannot hold a suspected illegal immigrant in custody unless they have a criminal warrant or criminal detainer.
-This excludes the federal civil immigration detainers that are served by U.S. Immigration and Customs Enforcement (ICE) agents, when they believe that state or county jails are about to release an illegal alien from custody.
+This precludes honoring the civil immigration detainers served by U.S. Immigration and Customs Enforcement (ICE) agents, when they believe that state or county jails are about to release an illegal alien from custody.

 Dueling legislative proposals, all of which went nowhere

-That bill would have allowed local law enforcement officers to arrest and detain a person for no cause other than their immigration status, or the officer’s suspicion regarding their status.
+That bill would have allowed local law enforcement officers to arrest and detain a person for the sole reason of their immigration status, or the officer’s suspicion regarding their status.
 One week later, Republican Governor Charlie Baker filed legislation that would have permitted local law enforcement to detain illegal aliens at the request of federal officials, although it didn't go as far as the first bill in empowering local officers to enforce federal immigration law.

-Meanwhile, Democratic lawmakers had proposed a bill called the Safe Communities Act prohibiting 287(g) cooperation agreements with ICE, under which officers at county jails can turn a suspected illegal immigrant over to federal authorities.
-In a separate effort, legislators attempted to include a “sanctuary state” proposal in the state budget.
+Meanwhile, Democratic lawmakers proposed a bill called the Safe Communities Act, which prohibited 287(g) cooperation agreements with ICE.
+Under a Section 287(g) agreement, officers at county jails are empowered to perform certain federal immigration law enforcement functions.
+In a related effort, legislators attempted to include a “sanctuary state” proposal in the state budget.

-All of the above attempts to legislate immigration policy failed, due to a lack of consensus.
+All these attempts to legislate immigration policy failed, due to a lack of consensus.

 19-15 Petition for a Law to Prevent Massachusetts From Becoming a Sanctuary State

 Anti-illegal immigration forces in Massachusetts have petitioned for “anti-sanctuary state” legislation, and their petition is likely to wind up as a proposal on the 2020 state ballot.
-The proposal would allow police to honor requests from ICE that illegal immigrants about to be released from county jails be detained, until they are taken into federal custody.
+The proposal would allow police to honor ICE requests that illegal immigrants scheduled to be released from jail be held over so they can be taken into federal custody.
 On September 11, it was announced that the Massachusetts Attorney General had deemed the proposal constitutional.

-To reach out to voters occupying the political middle-ground, detention on behalf of ICE could exceed 12 hours only if a state court determined that probable cause existed to believe that the person was subject to deportation.
-Additionally, state and local agencies would have the freedom to “opt in”, instead of being compelled to adopt the new policy.
+To reach out to voters occupying the political middle-ground, extended detention on behalf of ICE could exceed 12 hours only when a state court determined that probable cause existed to believe that the detainee was subject to deportation.
+Additionally, state and local agencies would “opt in” to the new policy, if they chose to do so, instead of being compelled to adopt it.